ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Sunny.
-High near 49, with temperatures falling to around 44 in the afternoon.
-South southwest wind 5 to 10 mph, with gusts
+High near 50, with temperatures falling to around 44 in the afternoon.
+South southwest wind 7 to 12 mph, with gusts
          as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Mostly clear, with a low around 37.
-South southwest wind around 10 mph, with gusts as high as 20 mph.<br></div>
+         <h3>Saturday Night</h3>Clear, with a low around 37.
+South southwest wind around 12 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">